syncfusion-content/xamarin-docs/Xamarin/DataGrid/Styles.md

 ## Customizing resizing indicator

-The color of the resizing indicator can be changed by setting desired color to the `ResizingIndicatorLineColor` property in `DataGrid.GridStyle` or by using the [GetResizingIndicatorColor](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.DataGridStyle.html#Syncfusion_SfDataGrid_XForms_DataGridStyle_GetResizingIndicatorColor) overriding from the [DataGridStyle](http://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.DataGridStyle.html) class.
+The color of the resizing indicator can be changed by setting desired color to the [ResizingIndicatorLineColor](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.DataGridStyle.html#Syncfusion_SfDataGrid_XForms_DataGridStyle_ResizingIndicatorLineColor) property in [SfDataGrid.GridStyle](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.SfDataGrid.html#Syncfusion_SfDataGrid_XForms_SfDataGrid_GridStyle) or by using the [GetResizingIndicatorColor](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.DataGridStyle.html#Syncfusion_SfDataGrid_XForms_DataGridStyle_GetResizingIndicatorColor) overriding from the [DataGridStyle](http://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.DataGridStyle.html) class.
 To change the color of the resizing indicator, follow the code example:

 To customize the resizing indicator line color in xaml, follow the code example: